 Information for Undergraduate Students

-Overview - What is Women's Studies?
+Overview - What is Women's & Gender Studies?

-The university offers a minor in Women's Studies.
+The university offers a minor in WGS.
 Goals of the minor include helping students reinterpret concepts of gender and gendered identities in different social, cultural, and political contexts.
 Additionally, some women's studies courses fulfill the Social and Behavioral Sciences, Individual or Group Behavioral Sciences, and the Core Language, Philosophy & Culture (aka Humanities) requirements.

 - What classes are offered?